wp-plugins/as-heard-on/readme.txt

 3. Display random album artwork in the sidebar

 == ChangeLog ==
+= 1.0.9 =
+*	Changed menu heading to read: As Heard On instead of Other Shows, since the text fits nicely on one line with new UI of WordPress
+*	Fixed media library button so it actually works
+*	Added notification text under upload so people understand that the transitions only work when the files are on the same server as website

 = 1.0.8 =
 *	Fixed CSS Styling issue that I broke in Version 1.0.7